floorford/football-team-app/README.md

 # football-team-app
-This is an app built with react-redux and laravel which allows people to generate a two balanced football teams
+This is an app with two clients, one built with react, the other built with react-native which both talk to a backend using a laravel API.
+This app allows people to create players and generate two balanced football teams according to their skill levels.

+To see the hosted version of the react app please visit here: http://18.130.166.177/

+If you want to install the app, see the mobile version or host the entire thing locally, follow the instructions below.

 Installation Guide